 By now, you know that the kid sitting beside the tennis court is a ball boy.
 Not only boys, but girls also join this service and we call them ball girls.

 Until 1976, Wimbledon used to recruit boys only, and for the first time in 1977, they recruited ball girls.
-In 1980, they recruited both girls and boys in the same team.
+In 1980, they recruited both girls and boys into the same team.

 Wimbledon is the first tournament that introduced the concept of ball boys or girls.

-Generally, we use a combined term BBGs for both ball boys and girls.
+Generally, we use the combined term BBGs for both ball boys and girls.
 There are almost 250 BBGs available all the time for Wimbledon championships.